Skip to contents

 Already-installed packages

-Information about a package and its functions is available from within R after the package has been installed and loaded (i.e., library(<pkgname>) has been run):
+Information about a package and its functions is available from within R after the package has been installed and attached (i.e., library(<pkg>) has been run):

-• Function overview: ls(getNamespace("<pkgname>")) returns a character vector with the function names (ignoring names that start with a dot, which by convention are for internal use in packages; ls(getNamespace("<pkgname>"), all.names = TRUE) includes those function names in the returned character vector); help(package = "<pkgname>") gives an overview with links to their help-pages if there is a file <pkgname>.R in folder <pgkname>\R.
+• Functions, overview of all functions in a package: ls(getNamespace("<pkg>"), all.names = TRUE) returns a character vector with the function names (the default all.names = FALSE ignores names that start with a dot because those are for internal use in packages); help(package = "<pkg>") gives an overview with links to their help-pages if there is a file <pkg>.R in folder <pkg>\R.

 Which packages are used?

-The function loadedNamespaces() shows which packages are loaded.
-To see which packages are used in a script, look for ::, :::, library, require, and namespace (e.g., loadNamespace(), requireNamespace()).
-Various packages have their own way to create dependencies on packages, see the overview at pak::scan_deps().
+The function loadedNamespaces() shows which packages are loaded. getAnywhere(<func>) shows in which package a function is defined.
+To see which packages are used in a script, looking for ::, :::, library, require, and namespace (e.g., loadNamespace(), requireNamespace()) will cover most cases.
+However, various packages have their own way to create dependencies on packages, see the overview at pak::scan_deps().

 To see which packages are mentioned in comments, also look for: